shyampurk/LaravelBasicChatApp/README.md

 # LaravelBasicChatApp

+A realtime chat app built using Laravel framework and Vue.JS frontend, powered by PubNub.

 ## Prerequisites

-Before cloning the repo, make sure that you have the following things installed
+Before proceeding to build this application, make sure that you have the following things installed

 1. [XAMPP](https://www.apachefriends.org/download.html) - A popular Apache distribution which also contains MySql and PHP.